jkqt/StaminaInfo/README.md

   - Font Size
   - Outline Width

-The number will be cut off or removed if its bar is not the minimum width (15f).
+The number will be cut off or removed if it cannot fit inside the bar.